Agapanthus, aka lily of the Nile, provides a glorious display of color in borders and beds.

 To add a bit of this twilight magic to your garden, you can find ‘Ever Twilight’ in two-and-a-half-quart containers from the Southern Living Plant Collection via the Home Depot.

 For a snow-white cultivar whose individual flowers truly resemble lilies, try ‘Ever White,’ a semi-dwarf cultivar that grows just one to two feet tall and wide.

-Like other cultivars in the Ever® series, semi-evergreen ‘Ever White’ blooms from springtime and well into the summer and is hardy in Zones 8-11.
+Like other cultivars in the Ever® series, semi-evergreen ‘Ever White’ blooms from springtime and well into the summer and is hardy in Zones 8 to 11.

-You can find 2.5-quart pots from the Southern Living Plant Collection, available via the Home Depot.
+You can find two-and-a-half-quart pots from the Southern Living Plant Collection, available via the Home Depot.